flutter-news-app-full-source-code/flutter-news-app-mobile-client-full-source-code/README.md

 -   ⚖️ **Licensing:** Source-available under the PolyForm Free Trial License for evaluation.
 Commercial license required for production use, distribution, or continued use beyond 32 days.

 ## ⚖️ License

-This project is source-available under the [PolyForm Free Trial License 1.0.0](LICENSE).
-This license allows for free evaluation of the Headlines Toolkit source code and local execution of the application for up to 32 consecutive days.
-Any use beyond this trial period, including continued local use, modification, production use, or distribution, requires a commercial license.
+All repositories under headlines toolkit [organization](https://github.com/headlines-toolkit) are **source available** governed a [Free Trial License](https://polyformproject.org/licenses/free-trial/1.0.0/). you can freely explore the source codes and evaluate them locally for up to 32 consecutive days.
+A commercial license is required for any use beyond this evaluation period, including production deployment, distribution, or modification for commercial purposes.

 ## 💰 Commercial License

-A commercial license covers all repositories within the Headlines Toolkit organization.
-This provides licensees with a complete, full-stack solution for building and managing their news applications.
-The Headlines Toolkit organization includes two source-available applications: this Flutter mobile app and a Flutter web dashboard for managing the app's content.
-The commercial license grants developers the rights to use the source code of both applications in production, customize them to their needs, and distribute their derived applications. **Purchase a commercial license online: [INSERT LINK HERE]**.
+All repositories under the headlines toolkit [organization](https://github.com/headlines-toolkit) can be unlocked by a **single commercial license** enabling you to Unlock its full potential by Gaining the rights to **deploy**, **customize**, and **distribute** your news application built upon this powerful foundation.

+Acquire your commercial license [here]()